dgileadi/zepto-page-transitions/README.md

 The `'to'`, `transition` and `reverse` arguments are optional.

+## Multiple Pages In One File ##

 To put several pages into one HTML file simply place each one inside its own `<div data-role="page">` tag.
 To link to a page within the file first give each div its own `id` attribute, and then in the link use `href="#pageid"`, where pageid is the value of a page's id attribute.
 Note that page id's should be unique across your site, not just within a single HTML file.

 When you link to an HTML file containing multiple pages the first page is displayed.
-Its `id` is also replaced by the name of the HTML file (along with any links to that id).
+To display a page other than the first, append the id of that page as a hash in the URL you load it with.
+You can see this in action by loading the multiple page example like:

+	multi-page.html#two

 When you load a new page the browser's title is replaced with that page's title.
 You can use the `data-title` attribute to give pages within an HTML file their own title.

-You can link to HTML files that are not in the same level as the original HTML file, e.g. `href="path/with/slashes.html"`.
-However this support is provided by replacing links in the loaded HTML and consequently may be slow and incomplete.
-Avoid using multiple levels of pages when possible.
+## Caveats ##

 Because this plugin loads pages using AJAX you can't use the regular `$(document).ready()` function that you may be used to for any page except the first.
 Instead bind to the `pageinit` event, which will be triggered for each loaded page.
-If you want to catch the `pageinit` event for the initial page, register your listener in a script tag that comes before including transition.js.
+If you want to handle the `pageinit` event for the initial page, register your listener in a script tag that comes before including transition.js.
 You can see this in the events example.

-As mentioned in the example above, head content is thrown away when an HTML file is loaded.
+As mentioned in the example, head content is thrown away when an HTML file is loaded.
 If you want to run scripts or include styles specific to a HTML file then include them within its `<body>` tag.
 Put all shared scripts and styles into the original HTML file's head content.

+## Options ##

 To set the `defaultPageTransition` and/or `domCache` customization options you can use code like the following: